 But these ice cream cone measurement cards are so inviting and fun for a summer theme and they can make up several fun summer learning activities for preschoolers.
 I love having a fun summer printable like this one, because who doesn’t love having a single educational printable that can actually do the job of several preschool printables?!

-Free Printable Ice Cream Cone Measurement Cards
+Ice Cream Cone Printable Measurement Cards

 Like I already mentioned, you can use this one printable for lots of different activities!
 I’ll feature one in detail, but read to the end of this post to get all my other ideas on how to use these printable measurement cards.